 Baby, baby he’s a dog —

 Under the table a small white face lowers onto two paws.
-She starts for a second, wonders if Marie has got loose, before realising its fur curls tight against its skin, rather than hanging in a fringe like Marie’s.
+She starts for a second, wonders if Marie has got loose, before realising it’s another dog, whose fur curls tight against its skin, rather than hanging in a fringe like Marie’s.

 Ella squeals when she sees them both.
-Ella pulls her in for a hug, smells of Yves Saint Laurent Paris.
+She pulls her in for a hug, smelling of Yves Saint Laurent Paris.
 She has a poodle, Belle, silver and black.
-Belle pulls on the lead as she gets close to Marie, her sleek body suddenly inelegant and desperate.
-The two dogs sniff at each other.
+Belle tugs on the lead as she gets close to Marie, her sleek body suddenly inelegant and desperate.
+The two dogs sniff at one another.
 Belle becomes fixated on a piece of noodle stuck in Marie’s leg fur.